mmiller1234321/Threes/README.md

 Dice roll column added to Top 11 leaderboard

 ## Current Development
-Current version (V2) is a functional version of Threes (also known as "The Secret Dice Game").
+Current version (V3) is a functional version of Threes (also known as "The Secret Dice Game") which is hosted on Render.
+Results are stored in database.
 Currently refactoring for better design and functionality.
 Found a bug?
 Please contact me. mmiller1234321@gmail.com

 Link:
 https://mmiller1234321.github.io/Threes/